-Our body image is what we think we look like, and how that makes us feel.
-It’s not just about what we see in the mirror.
+Body image is our view of how we look, and how that makes us feel.
+It’s not about what we actually see in the mirror.
 It’s something we learn from the people around us, and from the way we talk to ourselves.

 This can be a lot to cope with at any age, so be careful not to dismiss your child’s feelings.
 Let them know you’re listening and ask how you can support them to feel good about themselves.